mwage/DarkRift2_Boilerplate/README.md

 With that the setup should complete.
 Install MongoDB if you don't have it and run mongod.exe.
 Run the DarkRift.Server.Console.exe and run the Launcher in your Unity scene.

+Hope this project will be of help to some.
+If you have any problems or find any bugs, let me know.